-IDENTIFY Entity Requirement Phase Trade items Assign and provide 3 Global Trade Item Numbers (GTINs) for all levels of the packaging hierarchy including each, inner packs, intermediate packs, case, and pallet (if trade item) Phase 1 Locations and/or legal entities Assign and provide 4 Global Location Numbers (GLNs) for sold-from, manufacture-from, ship-from, and data synchronization Phase 1
+IDENTIFY Entity Entity Requirement Trade items Assign and provide Global Trade Item Numbers (GTINs) for all levels of the packaging hierarchy including each, inner packs, intermediate packs, case, and pallet (if trade item).
+Phase 1 Locations and/or legal entities Assign and provide Global Location Numbers (GLNs) for legal entities or organisational functions (sold-from, data synchronization) and physical locations (manufacture-from, ship-from) pertinent to the trade item.
+Phase 1